By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Along with this nexus of culture comes a level of etiquette that may not be usual for the regular Western visitor.
+Along with this nexus of culture comes a level of travel etiquette that may not be usual for the regular Western visitor.

 Many aspects of Indonesian etiquette and culture may not be obvious to a first-time traveler.
 Here are some general pointers: